calimero-project/calimero-server/README.md

 	- `udpPort` (optional): UDP port of the control endpoint to listen for incoming connection requests of that service container, defaults to KNXnet/IP standard port "3671".
 Use different ports if more than one service container is deployed.
 	-  `listenNetIf` (optional): network adapter to listen for connection requests, e.g., `"any"` or `"eth1"`, defaults to host default network adapter. `any` - the first available (non-loopback) network adapter is chosen depending on your OS network setup (or localhost setting).
     - `reuseCtrlEP` (optional): reuse the KNXnet/IP control endpoint (UDP/IP) for subsequent tunneling connections, `false` by default.
 If reuse is enabled (set `true`), no list of additional KNX individual addresses is required (see below).
 Per the KNX standard, reuse is only possible if the individual address is not yet assigned to a connection, and if KNXnet/IP routing is not activated.
 This implies that by reusing the control endpoint, at most 1 connection can be established at a time to a service container.
-    - `keyfile="~/.knx/keyfile"` (required for KNX IP Secure): path to a keyfile containing the KNX IP Secure keys, alternatively specify a `keyring`
+    - `keyfile="~/.knx/keyfile"` (required for KNX IP Secure): path to a keyfile containing the KNX IP Secure keys, alternatively specify a `keyring`.
+See [below](#knx-ip-secure) for the keyfile layout.
-    - `keyring="/path/to/keyring.knxkeys"` (required for KNX IP Secure): path to a keyring containing the KNX IP Secure keys
+    - `keyring="/path/to/keyring.knxkeys"` (required for KNX IP Secure): path to a keyring exported from ETS containing the KNX IP Secure keys.
+The _keyfile_ typically contains the password to decrypt the keyring, otherwise the server will try to query the keyring password from the system console during startup.

 * `<knxAddress type="individual">7.1.0</knxAddress>`: the individual address of the service container (has to match the KNX subnet!)
     - `type="individual"`: indicates a device address.